qc-hybrid/HackathonNaha2026/index.md

 ---
-title:  Hackathon in okinawa 2026
+title:  Computational Physics Hackathon 2026
 ---

 # About